 Everyone thinks that the cure for widower-hood is to get married again, soon.
 His father, a former bishop, told him that repeatedly.
 His friends encourage him and even set him up to meet eligible women.
 Todd has some amazing guy friends that have been with him for years and are supportive of him.
 When one of them confesses that he is gay, Todd does not know what to say.
 It is this guy’s wedding day and he’s left his fiancée at the altar, so to speak.
 What a dilemma!

 This is the story of Louie Zamperini, Army Air Force bombardier and Olympic runner.
-This is one of the most amazing stories I’ve ever read, written by an outstanding writer, Laura Hillenbrand.
-The author gives a detailed and thoroughly researched story of men who were afloat in the Pacific Ocean, and later captured and held in a Japanese prison camp.
+One of the most amazing stories I’ve ever read, the author gives a detailed and thoroughly researched story of men who were afloat in the Pacific Ocean, and later captured and held in a Japanese prison camp.